Ambanja District

 Ambanja is a district in northern Madagascar.
 It is a part of Diana Region and borders the districts of Ambilobe to the east, Bealanana to the south and Analalava to the south-west.
 The area is 5,999.72 km2 and the population was estimated at 190,435 in 2013.

+Economy

+The district is the main producer of Cocoa beans (valley of the Sambirano River) in Madagascar.

 Communes

 The district is further divided into 18 communes: